yehezkiel1086/yehezkiel1086/README.md

 # Hey, I'm Hezky!

-A **Fullstack Developer** with strong focus on **Backend** and A **Cyber Security Enthusiast**.
-Mainly work in Go, Python, Docker, Next.js, Typescript and LangChain environments with Microservices architecture.
-Had experience in doing Penetration Tests to 20+ web applications.
+A **Backend Engineer** who mainly work in Go, Python and microservices environments.
+Hands-on experience in **Cloud / DevOps workflows** with CI/CD, and container orchestration.
+Also a **Cyber Security Enthusiast** experienced in 20+ web app penetration testing with hands on experience in server hardening and API security.
 Sometimes build / integrate **AI / Machine Learning** models to make intelligent apps / security systems.

 ## Tech Stacks